publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schI/m__us_usc_t7_s7914.md

     (b) __Effective price__

-    For purposes of subsection (a) of this section, the effective price for a covered commodity is equal to the sum of the following:
+    For purposes of subsection (a), the effective price for a covered commodity is equal to the sum of the following:

         (1)